-If, like many investors, you've hesitated to jump in because of concerns about directly owning foreign stocks, I totally understand.
-I've been in the same boat.
-But there are ways to avoid those challenges, yet still profit handsomely from this great global bull run.
+If, like many investors, you've hesitated to jump in because of concerns about directly owning foreign stocks, we totally understand.
+But there are ways to avoid those challenges, yet still profit handsomely from the opportunities.

 Funds ... and more funds

 For starters, you could buy a mutual fund that specializes in international investing.
 Actively managed mutual funds do have some drawbacks, but some offer consistently strong performance at a fair price.
-One of my favorites is Dodge & Cox International Stock.
-This big-but-nimble no-load fund focuses on large-cap value opportunities, including heavyweights such as Hitachi
+One option is Dodge & Cox International Stock.
+This big-but-nimble no-load fund focuses on large-cap value opportunities, including heavyweights such as Novartis

 Indexing with ETFs